seanvoss/striper/readme.txt

 = 0.30 =
 * Bug fix: Force SSL warning bad link, gh-17
 * Enhancement: prepare plugin messages for I18N
-= 0.29 =
+* Bug fix: no need of explicit unset of 'order_awaiting_payment' session variable in newer WC versions, gh-21 = 0.29 =
 * Fixing bug where Striper is not the payment type selected.
 = 0.28 =